Redundancy in Distributed Proofs: Model and Notations

+\end{itemize} here, $\mathbf{v}\circ \mathbf{p}$ is the output of the verifier $\mathbf{v}$ on the certificates assigned to the nodes by $\mathbf{p}$.
 That is, if $(G,x,\id)$ satisfies $\mathcal{P}$, then, with the certificates assigned to the nodes by the prover $\mathbf{p}$, the verifier accepts at all nodes.
 Instead, if $(G,x,\id)$ does not satisfy $\mathcal{P}$, then, whatever certificates are assigned to the nodes, the verifier rejects in at least one node.
+We emphasize that in this work, the verifier is always deterministic. \end{definition}

-The \emph{radius} of a proof-labeling scheme $(\mathbf{p},\mathbf{v})$ is defined as the maximum number of rounds of the verifier $\mathbf{v}$ in the \LOCAL\/ model~\cite{Peleg00}, over all identity-assignments to all the instances in $\mathcal{G}$, and all arbitrary certificates.
+The \emph{radius} of a proof-labeling scheme $(\mathbf{p},\mathbf{v})$ is defined as the maximum number of rounds of the verifier $\mathbf{v}$ in the \LOCAL{} model~\cite{Peleg00}, over all identity-assignments to all the instances in $\mathcal{G}$, and all arbitrary certificates.
 It is denoted by $\radius(\mathbf{p},\mathbf{v})$.
-Often in this paper, the phrase proof-labeling scheme is abbreviated into PLS, while a proof-labeling scheme of radius~$t\geq 1$ is abbreviated into $t$-PLS.
-Note that, in a $t$-PLS, one can assume, w.l.o.g., that the verification procedure, which is given $t$ as input to every node, proceeds at each node in two phases: (1)~collecting all the data (i.e., labels and certificates) from nodes at distance at most~$t$, including the structure of the ball of radius~$t$ around that node, and (2)~processing all the information for producing a verdict, either accept, or reject.
+Often in this paper, the phrase proof-labeling scheme is abbreviated to PLS, while a proof-labeling scheme of radius~$t\geq 1$ is abbreviated to $t$-PLS.
+Note that, in a $t$-PLS, one can assume, w.l.o.g., that the verification procedure, which is given $t$ as input to every node, proceeds at each node in two phases: (1)~collecting all the data (i.e., labels and certificates) from nodes at distance at most~$t$, including the structure of the ball of radius~$t$ around that node, and (2)~processing all the information for producing a verdict, either accept or reject.
+Note that, while the examples in this paper are of highly uniform graphs, and thus the structure of the $t$-balls might be known to the nodes in advance, our scaling mechanisms work for arbitrary graphs.